NREL/EnergyPlus/design/FY2022/NFP-RefCondsWtrToAirCoils.md

 **Jeremy Lerond, Wooyoung Jung, and Jian Zhang, PNNL**

  - Original Date: 10/21/2021
- - Revision Date: 10/29/2021
+ - Revision Date: 11/01/2021

 ## Justification for New Feature ##

 When auto-sizing the capacity and power of the `Coil:Cooling:WaterToAirHeatPump:EquationFit` and `Coil:Heating:WaterToAirHeatPump:EquationFit` objects, EnergyPlus determines their total rated capacity by normalizing the total capacity at peak design conditions by the total capacity curve modifier at 85&deg;F Entering Water Temperature (EWT) and at the Entering Air Wet-bulb Temperature (EAWT) at peak design conditions.
 The total rated capacity is then used to determine the rated power which is in turn used in the simulation to calculate the coil's power by multiplying it by the power curve modifier.

 Water-source heat pumps are rated following the test procedures in ISO 13256-1.
 The rating conditions vary depending on the application of the water-source heat pump.
-For instance, for cooling operation, groundwater water-to-air heat pumps are rated at 59&deg;F EWT whereas water loop water-to-air heat pumps are rated at 86&deg;F EWT (Se Figure 1).
+For instance, for cooling operation, groundwater water-to-air heat pumps are rated at 59&deg;F EWT whereas water loop water-to-air heat pumps are rated at 86&deg;F EWT (see Figure 1).
 In fact, none of the water-to-air applications currently listed in ASHRAE Standard 90.1 are shown to be rated at 85&deg;F EWT.

 ![ASHRAE 90.1 WSHP requirements](NFP-RefCondsWtrToAirCoils_901reqs.PNG)